 Yes, if you are scheduled for a claim exam or C&P exam, you can request travel reimbursement.
 Mileage is calculated from your door to the exam facility.
 Your travel pay request will be submitted to the beneficiary travel office.

 Think of the claim exam, or C&P exam, as a medical review.
 Unlike a typical medical exam or other healthcare appointment you may have with VA, an examiner will not provide you any treatment, make any referrals to other medical providers or prescribe any medicine.
 Depending on the information in your claim file, such as medical documents from current providers, and completed Disability Benefit Questionnaires (DBQs), the examiner will determine what additional questions and information are needed to confirm your health status and complete the exam.
 In some instances, your file may be so complete that only a few follow up questions may be needed.
-Know that your case is being carefully reviewed and VA’s decision will not depend on the length of your exam visit.
+Know that your case is being carefully reviewed, and VA’s decision will not depend on the length of your exam visit.

 The in-person part of your claim exam is only one part of what examiners do as part of their evaluation.
 They also typically spend more than an hour before or after appointments reviewing claims files to ensure they are providing the most complete and accurate reviews possible.
 All of the supporting documents that you provide to support your claim play an important part in the examiner’s report.